-Means of Introduction: Spread through the aquarium trade (Abbott 1952).
-It is also possible that the species is moved between close waterbodies via waterfowl, as reported by Appleton et al. (2009).
+Means of Introduction: This species is spread through the aquarium trade (Abbott 1952).
+The first specimens known in the United States were found in San Francisco in 1935, when an aquarium dealer had discovered them and sent the specimens to the National Museum (Murray, 1971).
+It is possible that the species is moved between close waterbodies via waterfowl, as reported by Appleton et al. (2009).

 Impact of Introduction:

-This species is known to outcompete, extirpate and replace native snail species, making the species an effective biological molluscicide used to remove native snails that carry parasites (Samadi et al., 1997).
+This species is known to outcompete, extirpate and replace native snail species, making the species an effective biological molluscicide used to remove native snails that carry parasites (Prentice 1983).

 Species has blocked pipes in large industrial plants and ponds in a fish hatchery in introduced areas in Africa, due to its tendency to become very dense (Appleton et al., 2009).